MothNik/robust_fourier/README.md

-On top of that, I hereby want to thank the anonymous support that patiently listened to my endless talks about the greatness of Hermite functions (even though they cannot keep up with her) and that also helped me to give the plots the visual appeal they have now 🤩.
+On top of that, I hereby want to thank the anonymous support that patiently listened to my endless talks about the greatness of Hermite functions (even though they cannot keep up with her ❤️‍🔥) and that also helped me to give the plots the visual appeal they have now 🤩.

 ## 📖 References